Table of contents

 Printing IP header content

-Let’s now print the fields of the IPv4 packet, let’s add a function for us to do that, call it parse_ipv4 so you can use it later on.
-Here’s its signature:
+Let’s now print the fields of the IPv4 packet, we have already created a function to do so called parse_ip under include/print_ip.h and src/print_ip.c.

 Since we will need the IPv4 header structure, add the following to the top of the file: